 This study investigates the causal and dynamic relationships between financial development, economic growth, and income inequality for 27 European Union countries during the period 1988-2017.
 To determine the direction of causality between financial development, economic growth, and income inequality, this study carries out the Granger non-causality test in heterogeneous panel proposed by Dumitrescu and Hurlin (2012).
 In addition, the study employs the difference-GMM estimator to assess the impact of financial development and income inequality on economic growth.
-The novelty of this study is the selection of various proxies of financial development representing different characteristics of the banking system and stock markets, such as depth, efficiency, and stability, instead of the standard measures of financial development.
+The novelty of this study is the selection of various proxies of financial development representing different characteristics of the banking system and stock markets, such as depth, efficiency, and stability, instead of the standard measures of financial deepening or a composite index of financial development.